Tar (string instrument): Azerbaijani tar

-According to the Encyclopædia Iranica, Azeri art music is also performed in other regions of the Caucasus, mainly among Armenians who have adopted the mugham system and musical instruments such as the kemancha and tar.
+According to the Encyclopædia Iranica, Azeri art music is also performed in other regions of the Caucasus, mainly among Armenians who have adopted the mugham repertoire and its associated instruments (such as the kamancheh and tar).

-A tar is depicted on the reverse of the Azerbaijani 1 qəpik coin minted since 2006 and on the obverse of the Azerbaijani 1 manat banknote issued since 2006.
+A tar is depicted on the reverse side of the Azerbaijani one-qəpik coin (minted since 2006) and on the obverse of the Azerbaijani one-manat banknote (also issued since 2006).